-5-Year Strategic Plan California Institute for Regenerative Medicine
+5-Year Strategic Plan

+California Institute for Regenerative Medicine

 TABLE OF CONTENTS

 Introduction 1

 Mission Statement 7

-Strategic Themes We also
+Strategic Themes

-Theme 1: Advance World Class Science
+Theme 1: Advance World Class Science 10

-Theme 2: Deliver Real World Solutions
+Theme 2: Deliver Real World Solutions 15

-Theme 3: Provide Opportunity For All
+Theme 3: Provide Opportunity For All 23

+Strategic Plan Summary

-Organized For Operational Excellence
+Organized For Operational Excellence 30

-Strategic Planning Process
+Strategic Planning Process 32

 Evie Padilla Vaccaro

 Introduction

 The establishment of the California Institute for Regenerative Medicine (CIRM) under Proposition 71 in 2004 marked a historic moment for the advancement of a new field in science and an investment in a new class of potentially curative regenerative medicine approaches.

-Since its launch, CIRM has been a leader in growing the stem cell and regenerative medicine field while keeping the needs of patients at the core of its mission and maintaining a partnership with the patient community.
-CIRM has established a strong track record for strategic investments in five pillars-infrastructure, education, discovery, translational and clinical research.
-It has distinguished itself from other funding agencies in the level of support and funding for the so called translational research "valley of death," the stage where scientific findings need further work to be developed into potential therapies.
-CIRM, as a collaborative partner, de-risks programs by choosing projects that have met high scientific rigor through its highly refined peer review process and funding these "high risk but high reward" programs when others are not yet ready to fund them.
-CIRM has built a vibrant regenerative medicine ecosystem in California, funding the education and training of its future resource, creating engagement and investment opportunities through industry engagement, and by addressing infrastructure gaps that hinder the progress of the field.
-CIBMON 5 YEAR STRATEGIC PLAN CIRM as the patient-centric funder:
+Since its launch, CIRM has been a leader in growing the stem cell and regenerative medicine field while keeping the needs of patients at the core of its mission by maintaining a partnership with the patient community.

+CIRM has established a strong track record for strategic investments in five pillars - infrastructure, education, discovery, translational and clinical research.
+It has distinguished itself from other funding agencies in the level of support and funding for the so-called translational research "valley of death," the stage where scientific findings need further work to be developed into potential therapies.
+CIRM funds novel "high risk but high reward" therapeutic approaches, and de-risks that investment by selecting scientifically rigorous programs through its highly refined peer review process, and by providing guidance and expertise to the grantee throughout the project period.

+CIRM has built a vibrant regenerative medicine ecosystem in California, funding the education and training of its future workforce, creating partnership and investment opportunities through industry engagement, and addressing infrastructure gaps that hinder the progress of the field.

+CIBMO 5-YEAR STRATEGIC PLAN

+CIRM as the patient-centric funder:

-- Advanced stem cell research and therapy development for more than 75 diseases. - Funded 15+ clinical trials, from first-in-human to pivotal phase 3, with 3,200+ patients enrolled. - Engaged patient advocates at every step of the CIRM process from Board representation, to review and approval of grant applications to collaborative advisory panels on clinical trial projects. - Helped cure over 40 children of fatal immunological disorders with gene-modified cell therapies.
+- Advanced stem cell research and therapy development for more than 75 diseases. - Funded 76 clinical trials, from first-in-human to pivotal phase 3, with 3,200+ patients enrolled. - Engaged patient advocates at every step of the CIRM process from Board representation, to review and approval of grant applications to collaborative advisory panels on clinical trial projects. - Helped cure over 40 children of fatal immunological disorders with gene-modified cell therapies.

+Ronnie Priyank

 When Ronnie was born, he seemed like a happy, healthy baby.
-But within a few days, a newborn screening test diagnosed him with X-linked SCID, a rare immune disorder that was often fatal within two years.
-Fortunately, doctors told his parents about a clinical trial, funded by CIRM, run by UC San Francisco and St. Jude.
+But within a few days, a newborn screening test diagnosed him with X-linked SCID, a rare immune disorder that is often fatal within two years.
+Fortunately, doctors told his parents about a CIRM-funded clinical trial conducted by UC San Francisco and St. Jude Children's Hospital.
 Doctors took some of Ronnie's own blood stem cells and, in the lab, corrected the genetic mutation that caused the condition.
 They then gave him a mild dose of chemotherapy, to clear space in his bone marrow, for the corrected cells to be placed and to grow.
 Over the next few months, the blood stem cells created a new blood supply and repaired Ronnie's immune system.
-He is now a happy healthy three-year-old boy who loves going to school with other children.
-Patient-Centric Funder Ronnie Priyank This approach, as well as others funded by CIRM for various types of SCID, are currently being tested as investigational therapies in clinical trials to demonstrate both safety and efficacy across a large patient population.
+He is now a happy, healthy three-year-old boy who loves going to school with other children.

+This approach and others funded by CIRM for various types of SCID are currently being tested as investigational therapies in clinical trials to demonstrate both safety and efficacy across a large patient population.